Harassment and bullying

-City takes all reports of bullying and harassment of students extremely seriously, and will manage all reports received with appropriate confidentiality and sensitivity, as laid out in our policy on Student Bullying and Harassment.
+City takes all reports of bullying and harassment of students extremely seriously, and will manage all reports received with appropriate confidentiality and sensitivity, as laid out in our Student Harassment and Bullying policy and Student Sexual Misconduct policy.

 What can I do if I have experienced harassment and bullying?